UM-Bridge/benchmarks/benchmarks/l2-sea-optimization/README.md

 ## Description

-The benchmark, developed within the activities of the NATO-AVT-331 Research Task Group on ``Goal-driven, multifidelity approaches for military vehicle system-level design'' [Beran et al. (2020)](https://arc.aiaa.org/doi/abs/10.2514/6.2020-3158), pertains to the total resistance reduction of the DTMB 5415 in calm water at fixed speed, corresponding to a Froude number (Fr) equal to 0.28.
+The benchmark, developed within the activities of the NATO-AVT-331 Research Task Group on ''Goal-driven, multifidelity approaches for military vehicle system-level design'' [Beran et al. (2020)](https://doi.org/10.2514/6.2020-3158), pertains to the total resistance reduction of the DTMB 5415 in calm water at fixed speed, corresponding to a Froude number (Fr) equal to 0.28.
 The optimization problem reads
 %
 \begin{eqnarray}\label{eq:5415prob}
     \begin{array}{rll}